Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 The UI benefits under this new program are not yet available and DUA now says they will become available on April 30.
 For more information and updates about UI and COVID-19, see the website for the Department of Unemployment Assistance (DUA): www.mass.gov/dua.

-PUC: If you automatically receive either UI or PUA, you do not need to do anything except continue to certify weekly.
+PUC: If you automatically receive either UI or PUA, you did not need to do anything except continue to certify weekly.
+Benefits ended on July 25, 2020.

 PEUC: If you automatically receive either UI or PUA, you do not need to do anything except continue to certify weekly, benefits will automatically continue for an additional weeks 13 weeks.